appium/ruby_console/osx.md

 ![](img/packages.png)

 - Create a new Android virtual device that uses the Intel image.
 Ensure `Use Host GPU` is checked.
+Set `VM Heap` to `64`. `32` is too small.

 `android avd`